10 Best Crypto Staking Platforms 2024

 Some of the best staking platforms in 2024 to consider in your research include:

 |Additional rewards for CRO holders

-Compared to many other exchanges, Coinbase offers a rather modest 9 cryptocurrencies available to stake, including:
+As of 2024, Coinbase offers 15 cryptocurrencies available to stake, including:

-This said, assets eligible for staking rewards are updated regularly, as are the interest rates available.
-Coinbase advises that investors can earn anywhere between 1% APY and 6.12% APY depending on the crypto they stake.
+Assets eligible for staking rewards are updated regularly, as are the interest rates available.
+Currently, Coinbase advises that investors can earn anywhere between 1% APY and 13% APY depending on the crypto they stake.

 You'll be able to see exactly how many rewards you've earned and the current rate you're earning in your Coinbase account.
 This is calculated in cash value at the point you received the reward, so for example, if you earned $5 in ETH, the amount will be calculated as $5 - even if the ETH price varies.

 One of the main appeals of using Coinbase over other staking platforms is the security of knowing your assets are with a leading crypto exchange.
 Not only does this offer market-leading security practices for your crypto, but the user-friendly platform makes on-chain staking far more accessible for novice investors looking to stake Ethereum, Tezos, Cosmos, Solana, Cardano, and more.
-As well as this, unlike with direct staking where investors may have to lock up their assets for a specific period of time, in most instances, investors can opt out whenever suits them using Coinbase Earn.
+As well as this, unlike with direct staking where investors may have to lock up their assets for a specific period of time, in most instances, investors can opt for flexible staking peroids using Coinbase Earn.